Huawei P20 Pro in review: The camera leader goes independent

 It is probably only a matter of time before Huawei overtakes Samsung after Apple.
 Looks like they've come one step closer again 😉

-They are currently doing a lot very well (including the Matebook X Pro for example – test coming soon ;)), this will be exciting! 😀
+At the moment they are doing a lot of things very well (including the Matebook X Pro for example – review coming soon ;)), it will be exciting! 😀

 I am completely satisfied with my Huawei!
 Great camera, good software and always runs fast!
 Thanks for the photos1